Ljungby library: Ljungby Library (1982–Current)

 Pontus Ljungberg's painting of Phoenix on the canopy above the entrance.

 Portrait of Folke Fridell by Maire Männik outside the library.

-Ingemar Svensson's non-depicting sculpture "Glob".
+Ingemar Svensson's non-representational sculpture "Glob".

 Ljungby Library was designed by architect Jan Wallinder and opened in October 1982.
 At the opening the library served a population of 27,000 inhabitants, contained 60,000 volumes, and during the opening year lent 141,000 books.

 The trade journal Biblioteksbladet, 1985, began an article with "the library in Ljungby has been described by experts as both functionally and architecturally the perhaps most interesting library building, which in recent years has been built in Sweden".
 However, they commented on the library's location as "too far from the center".
 Per Nyeng from the Danish trade journal Bibliotek 70 described the library's interior as "a true delight for the eye".
 Librarian Ingemar Ehlin from Uppsala City Library considered it to be one of the most interesting libraries for its time, thanks to the innovative architecture and its functionality.
-However, he too was critical to the libraries placement on an old industrial site on "the outskirt of the city" among scattered apartments and houses.
+However, he too was critical of the libraries placement on an old industrial site on "the outskirts of the city" among scattered apartments and houses.

 Placement

-According to the original plans the library would be a wing to Ljungby's planned municipal building, so was not the case but the traces of this decision can still be seen.
+According to the original plans the library would be a wing of Ljungby's planned municipal building, so was not the case but the traces of this decision can still be seen.
 The library is awkwardly located quite a good distance from the city center, which only with good will can be called centrally, surrounded by apartments and small houses without any seemingly justifiable reasons for its position.
 The absence of the planned municipal building is also one of the reasons the building is located unusually far into the plot.
-The placement makes it hard to attract passersby as there is little insight to the shelves, books, and visitors.
+The placement makes it hard to attract passers by as there is little insight to the shelves, books, and visitors.
 However, this deviation can contribute to the library attaching itself to memory.